veda-consulting-company/uk.co.vedaconsulting.gdpr/docs/installation.md

 * A GDPR tab within a contacts record

 You will need to complete the GDPR settings in the GDPR dashboard.

-## Permissions {:#permissions}

-The GDPR extension adds 3 new permissions which should be configured within your CMS before the extension can be used.
-See [Permissions and access control](https://docs.civicrm.org/user/en/latest/initial-set-up/permissions-and-access-control) the CiviCRM User Guide for more information.

 ## Removing